-- 15.1.1 The unit member work year shall be 185 days.
-The work year includes 180 student days, one (1) Professional Development Day and four (4) Teacher Work Days.
-The work year of 185 duty days represents 100% of the certificated salary schedule as presented in Appendix B. - 15.1.2 The work year for certain unit members who may meet a special district need may be extended by mutual agreement between the individual and the district up to five (5) working days at either end of the regular work year with thirty (30) calendar days notice.
+- 15.1.1 The unit member work year shall be 186 days.
+The work year includes 180 student days, two (2) Professional Development Days and four (4) Teacher Work Days.
+The work year of 186 duty days represents 100% of the certificated salary schedule as presented in Appendix B. - The work year for certain unit members who may meet a special district need may be extended by mutual agreement between the individual and the district up to five (5) working days at either end of the regular work year with thirty (30) calendar days notice.
 The unit member shall be compensated at the appropriate per diem rate for each day served. - 15.1.3 At the request of the site administrator, and with the approval of the unit member involved, a unit member may teach during his/her preparatory period.
 The unit member will be compensated for the equivalent of one period.
-At the secondary level the compensation will be 1/5 of the unit member's current salary. - 15.1.3.1 The use of a preparatory period for instruction will be used on an emergency basis only.
+At the secondary level the compensation will be 1/5 of the unit member's current salary.
+For purposes of compensation provided under this article, a full teaching assignment at the secondary level, is to include no more than five instructional periods per class cycle, not to include advisory as defined in 15.4.1. - 15.1.3.1 The use of a preparatory period for instruction will be used on an emergency basis only.
 As an example, an emergency could result from an unanticipated growth or shift in student enrollment.
 All efforts will be made to anticipate enrollment changes to properly staff each site prior to the beginning of each school year.
-In case unit members are needed to teach during their preparatory period, efforts to eliminate this necessity will be made for the second semester. - 15.1.3.2 No unit member shall volunteer or be asked to teach during his/her preparatory period for two (2) consecutive years if there is any reasonable way to avoid such situation.
-No nontenured unit member shall volunteer or be asked to teach during his/her preparatory period if there is any reasonable way to avoid such situation.
+In case unit members are needed to teach during their preparatory period, efforts to eliminate this necessity will be made for the second semester. - 15.1.3.2 No unit member shall volunteer or be asked to teach during his/her preparatory period for two (2) consecutive years if there is any reasonable way to avoid such a situation.
+No nontenured unit member shall volunteer or be asked to teach during his/her preparatory period if there is any reasonable way to avoid such a situation.